oasis-tcs/openc2-ap-honeypots/ap-honeypots-v1.0.md

 * _Open Command and Control (OpenC2) Language Specification Version 1.0_.
 Edited by Jason Romano and Duncan Sparrell.
 Latest stage: https://docs.oasis-open.org/openc2/oc2ls/v1.0/oc2ls-v1.0.html.

 #### Abstract:
 Open Command and Control (OpenC2) is a concise and extensible language to enable the command and control of cyber defense components, subsystems and/or systems in a manner that is agnostic of the underlying products, technologies, transport mechanisms or other aspects of the implementation.
-Software Bill of Materials (SBoM) is an emerging set of standards for identifying and listing software components, information about those components, and supply chain relationships between them.
-This profile defines the Actions, Targets, Specifiers and Options that are consistent with the version 1.0 of the OpenC2 Language Specification ([OpenC2-Lang-v1.0]) in the context of Software Bill of Materials retrieval.
+Honeypots are systems used to both detect the presence of an intruder attempting to breach a network or system, monitor the intruder's behavior, and divert the intruder from other targets.
+This OpenC2 Actuator Profile defines the Actions, Targets, Specifiers and Options that are consistent with the version 1.0 of the OpenC2 Language Specification ([OpenC2-Lang-v1.0]) in the context of command and control of various honeypots across one or more networks.

 #### Status:
 This document was last revised or approved by the OASIS Open Command and Control (OpenC2) TC on the above date.
 The level of approval is also listed above.
 Check the "Latest stage" location noted above for possible later revisions of this document.
 Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2#technical.